Credit building cards

 4 points with a Clubcard alone

-Points for every £4 spent on Tesco fuel (excluding Esso)
+Point for every £4 spent on Tesco fuel (excluding Esso) plus 1 point for every 1 litre bought

 Point for every £8 spent outside Tesco